 About Dr. Fabian

-Dr. Fabian is a member of the following professional organizations: American Psychological Association, Division 41 American Psychology-Law Society, American Academy of Clinical Neuropsychology Affiliate Member and Association for the Treatment of Sexual Abusers-Clinical.
+Dr. Fabian is or has been a member of the following professional organizations: American Psychological Association, Division 41 American Psychology-Law Society, American Academy of Clinical Neuropsychology Affiliate Member, National Academy of Neuropsychology, and Association for the Treatment of Sexual Abusers-Clinical.

 KXAN - FALLEN